 - Press the mixture into a pie dish and up the sides.
 Make sure it is tight and compact.
 The bottom of a medium size measuring cup works well.
 You want the crust to be thick.

 - Bake in the preheated oven for 10 minutes.

 - Allow pie crust to completely cool before adding lemon filling.

-- Soften the powdered gelatin in ¼ cup cold water.
-Let it stand for 5 minutes, then using a double boiler, heat the water and gelatin until the gelatin becomes translucent.
+- In a small microwave safe bowl, soften the powdered gelatin in ¼ cup cold water, stirring to moisten all the gelatin.
+Let it stand for 5 minutes.
+Microwave for 10 to 15 seconds, until the gelatin is translucent.
 Set aside.